 For policy advice and signaling, countries can request non-financial assistance under the Policy Support Instrument (PSI), which

 - Can provide accelerated access to the SCF in case of subsequent financial needs.

 In September 2012, the Executive Board approved a partial distribution of the Fund’s general reserves attributed to gold sales profits as part of a strategy to make the PRGT sustainable in the longer term.
-This strategy is expected to be robust under a wide range of demand scenarios—for the short, medium, and long term—and rests on three pillars: (i) a base envelope of about SDR 1¼ billion (about $2 billion) in annual lending capacity; (ii) contingent measures—including bilateral fundraising efforts and suspension for a limited period of time of reimbursement of the IMF’s General Resources Account for PRGT administrative expenses—that can be activated when average financing needs exceed the base envelope by a substantial margin for an extended period; and (iii) the expectation that all modifications to LIC facilities would be designed in a manner consistent with maintaining self-sustainability.
+This strategy is expected to be robust under a wide range of demand scenarios and rests on three pillars: (i) a base envelope of about SDR 1¼ billion (about $1.8 billion) in annual lending capacity; (ii) contingent measures that can be activated when average financing needs exceed the base envelope by a substantial margin for an extended period; and (iii) the expectation that all modifications to LIC facilities should be consistent with maintaining self-sustainability.